BlueBrain/sonata-extension/source/sonata_tech.rst

   /electrodes/{population_name}                 scaling_factors         float64    Total_seg x N_elec  Mandatory     Scaling factor for each segment in the corresponding neuron, in mV/nA
   /{population_name}                            node_ids                uint64     N_nodes             Mandatory     List of node ids
   /{population_name}                            section_ids             uint64     Total_seg           Mandatory     For each segment, index of the section to which it belongs.
 Ordered by section ids and grouped by nodes.
-  /{population_name}                            offsets                 uint64     N_nodes + 1         Mandatory     The offset for each node in the data and sec_ids fields
+  /{population_name}                            offsets                 uint64     N_nodes + 1         Mandatory     The offset for each node in the scaling_factors and section_ids fields
   ============================================= ======================= ========== =================== ============= ==========================================

 ``node_ids`` dataset have an HDF5 attribute of type string named ``circuit`` that gives the path of the circuit to be used.